 Participants

 The questionnaire was completed by 526 female respondents aged 18 and over, with a mean age of 39.2 (SD = 13.2).
-Most of the respondents were married (61%), non-religious (55%) and with academic education (60%).
+Most of the respondents were married (61%).
+A slight majority was non-religious (55%).
+Most have an academic education (60%).
 The sample of respondents was obtained from an online panel that was representative of the distribution of the Israeli population according to the Central Bureau of Statistics.
-Respondents first answered a screening question to confirm they have been used at least one closed women Facebook group.
+Respondents first answered a screening question to confirm they have used at least one closed women Facebook group.
 The maximum standard error is 4.5%.

-Research Tool
+Research Tools

-The research questions were examined through a structured questionnaire that included 70 closed questions, and socio-demographic data that was provided for each respondent.
+The research questions were examined through a structured questionnaire that included 70 closed questions.
+Socio-demographic data was provided for each respondent.
 The questionnaire included the following variables:

 Independent variables.
 Self-disclosure.
-This was measured using the Self-Disclosure Index (SDI; Miller, Berg, & Archer, 1983).
+This was measured using the Self-Disclosure Index (SDI) (Miller, Berg, & Archer, 1983).
 SDI is a 10-item scale measuring self-disclosure in a range of personal issues (habits, feelings, emotions, relationships).
-Using a Likert scale ranging from 0 (not discussing the issue at all) to 4 (fully and completely discussing the issue), Participants were instructed to indicate the extent to which they agreed with the statements (e.g., “Things I have done which I am proud of,” “What is important to me in life”).
+Using a Likert scale ranging from 0 (not discussing the issue at all) to 4 (fully and completely discussing the issue), participants indicated the extent to which they agreed with each of the statements (e.g., “Things I have done which I am proud of,” “What is important to me in life”).
 Internal reliability of the scale was high (α = .915).

 Social-emotional loneliness.
 This was measured using SELSA-S (DiTommaso, Brannen & Best, 2004), a 15-item multidimensional scale for measuring loneliness, which is the short version of the Social and Emotional Loneliness Scale for Adults (SELSA) (DiTommaso & Spinner, 1993).
-The scale consisted of three subscales/dimensions: social, family, and romantic loneliness.
-Using a Likert type 7 points scale in which participants were instructed to indicate the extent to which they agreed with the statements (e.g., “My family really cares about me,” “I wish I had a more satisfying romantic relationship,” " I am able to depend on my friends for help").
-Internal reliability of the general Social-emotional loneliness scale was α = .881. as for the subscale'sT reliability, the romantic loneliness was α =.895; Social loneliness it was α = .813; family loneliness it was (α = .85).
+The scale consists of three subscales/dimensions: social, family, and romantic loneliness.
+Using a Likert type 7-point scale, participants indicated the extent to which they agreed with the statements (e.g., “My family really cares about me,” “I wish I had a more satisfying romantic relationship,” “I am able to depend on my friends for help”).
+Internal reliability of the general social-emotional loneliness scale was α = .881.
+The reliability for the romantic loneliness subscale was α =.895; for social loneliness it was α = .813; and for family loneliness it was α = .85.

-Dependent variable.
-Perceived group significant (PGS).
-This was measured an 18-item multidimensional scale for assessing the degree of personal meaning an online group has in one's life.
-Participants were instructed to indicate the extent to which they agreed with the items presented, using a Likert scale ranging from 1 (completely disagree) to 5 (agree completely).
-We subjected the items to a Confirmatory Factor Analysis using Principal Components Analysis (PCA) with Varimax Rotation.
-The analysis yields three explanatory factors explained 52 percent of the total variance.
-The first factor was groups' support (8 items; e.g., "I fully trust other group participants," ,”"This group saves me,”.," The group is a place of comfort for me").
-The second factor was groups' functionality (5 items; e.g.., "The group fulfill my expectations,”" "The group provide things which are unavailable offline") The third factor was groups' feedback (5 items; e.g., "It’s important to me to receive comments to my posts in the group,”," "I understand why participants expose intimate content in this group").
-The internal reliability of the Perceived group significant Index was high (α = .872).
+Dependent variables.
+Perceived group significance (PGS).
+This was measured using an 18-item multidimensional scale for assessing the degree of personal meaning an online group has in one’s life.
+Participants indicated the extent to which they agreed with the items using a Likert scale ranging from 1 (completely disagree) to 5 (agree completely).
+A Confirmatory Factor Analysis using Principal Components Analysis (PCA) with Varimax Rotation yielded three explanatory factors, which explained 52% of the total variance.
+The first factor was groups support (8 items; e.g., “I fully trust other group participants,” “This group saves me,” “The group is a place of comfort for me”).
+The second factor was group functionality (5 items; e.g., “The group fulfills my expectations,” “The group provides things which are unavailable offline”).
+The third factor was group feedback (5 items; e.g., “It’s important to me to receive comments to my posts in the group,” “I understand why participants expose intimate content in this group”).
+The internal reliability of the PGS index was high (α = .872).